databricks/terraform-provider-databricks/docs/resources/schema.md

 ## Import

-This resource can be imported via name:
+This resource can be imported by name:

 ```bash
 $ terraform import databricks_schema.this <name>